TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ami/deployment-guide/_index.md

 1. An account with AWS with access to the AWS Marketplace.
 If you don't have one, create it by using the [Create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) page.
 2. An RSA Public-Private Key pair
 3. Sufficient rights on your account to create IAM roles
-4. A LoRaWAN compliant Gateway
+4. A LoRaWAN® compliant Gateway
 5. A LoRaWAN compliant End Device
 6. Access to a name server for DNS mapping